fjudith/saltstack-kubernetes/terraform/security/proxy-exceptions/README.md

-# Proxy-Exceptions Module
+# Proxy-exceptions Module

-This module sets the addresses allowed to bypass the proxy server.
+This module sets the addresses allowed to bypass the edge server.